Daily Beast logo

 A summary of the key points of this story verified across multiple sources.

-• Actor Bruce Willis was diagnosed with frontotemporal dementia in February 2023, following an initial aphasia diagnosis, significantly impacting his cognitive abilities.
+• Actor Bruce Willis was diagnosed with frontotemporal dementia (FTD) in February 2023, following an initial aphasia diagnosis, significantly impacting his cognitive abilities and communication.

-• Despite his good physical health, Willis is experiencing a decline in his brain's function, specifically affecting his communication and cognitive capabilities.
+• Despite his good physical health and mobility, Willis is experiencing a decline in his brain's function, specifically affecting his communication and cognitive capabilities, as noted by his wife.

-• Emma Heming Willis is chronicling her experiences as a caregiver for her husband, Bruce, amid his health struggles, and is writing a book about it.
+• Emma Heming Willis is publicly sharing updates on Bruce's condition and is chronicling her experiences as a caregiver, including writing a book about their family's journey.

-• The Willis family has adapted their communication methods to interact with Bruce in new ways, supporting him through the challenges of his dementia diagnosis.
+• The Willis family has adapted their communication methods to interact with Bruce in new ways, supporting him through the challenges of his FTD diagnosis and its impact on his daily life.

 Written by AI using shared reports from